Current Mines Students

 Any Mines undergraduate student interested in applying for a graduate degree program as a combined BS/(Master’s or Doctoral) degree student should:

-- You must to be admitted by census day of your last semester as an undergraduate.
+- You must be admitted by census day of your last semester as an undergraduate.

 Graduate application requirements for Mines undergraduates

-Below is a listing of required documents that you must submit to the graduate office along with the online graduate application.
+Below is a listing of required documents that you must submit to complete your admissions profile.

 - GRE: Many departments waive the GRE requirement for Mines undergraduate students applying to a combined program.
 However, some departments require the GRE for combined program students.
 Please contact the Office of Admissions or your department of interest to determine if the GRE is required.

 - Statement of Goals: The purpose of the statement of goals is to introduce yourself to the Graduate Admissions Review Committee.
 In the statement, you should address professional and personal goals, as well as why Colorado School of Mines would be the best place to achieve those goals.
 In addition, any skills or experience you have that you think are applicable to a Teaching Assistantship or Research Assistantship award should be addressed in the statement.
 It is typically one to two pages in length.